Brian Miller back to work after October farming accident

 He laid in the field for six hours before he was found.
 He spent 64 days in a hospital room between Wesley Medical Center and Hutchinson Regional Medical Center, before moving to a temporary house near the farm.

-Now he and his wife, Amanda Miller, have moved to the farm officially.
+Now he and his wife, Amanda Miller, have moved home to the farm officially.

 “It’s nice to be here because he can go out and do some work and come back in to rest a little bit,” Amanda Miller said.
 “Mentally he’s been able to jump right back into things.
 Been able to get back into conversations with seed reps, go to a bunch of meetings, those kinds of things.”

-Brian Miller is doing a lot of the same work he did before the accident now, and on Feb.
-13 climbed into the driver’s seat of a tractor for the first time since the accident.
+Brian Miller is doing a lot of the same work he did before, and on Feb.
+13, he climbed into the driver’s seat of a tractor for the first time since the accident.

 “I think I probably thought about it more than what I normally would have,” Brian Miller said.
 “I was spreading fertilizer, and when I had to check how much was left, we made sure everything was in park.
 So there were things like that, but it didn’t bother me mentally.”